Need to quickly get started with Microsoft Teams? Here’s a six-step process that keeps it as simple as possible.

 1. Technical Readiness

-It’s 2020, and some of the items that in the past would have been big deals are standard parts of today’s office environment, such as high-speed network access.
+Today, some elements that would have been big deals in the past are standard parts of office environments, such as high-speed network access.
 This means that there are usually no technical showstoppers to a rapid deployment.

 However, your team needs to assess the organization’s technical readiness by doing the following: examining the existing Office 365 Tenant (or standing up a new Tenant), discussing the rules you want to enforce for Teams usage (often referred to as governance), understanding Teams’ general use cases, conducting a careful review of your network capacity to handle a full-on teams roll out, and finally—given all these inputs—configuring and turning on Teams.

 - Examine your existing Office 365 tenant’s configuration (or that of your new tenant): Review your current tenant configuration, focusing on Teams integration with things like SharePoint Online, OneDrive for Business, Exchange Online, and the various security tools that your organization has in place.
 The output of this work is a list of items that you need to update in your tenant and any other interrelated components, such as your Active Directory / Azure Active Directory architecture and your Identity Management applications.